 It is important to understand that liposuction is not a treatment for obesity.
 The amount of fat that can be removed from a localised area is limited by what is safe (maximum of three litres).
 Therefore it may not be possible to slim down an area as much as desired.
 Further treatments may be carried out in the same area after six months if there is still excess fat that could be removed.

 In certain patients the skin is inelastic and loose.
 Liposuction in these areas will then tend to leave the skin more loose and it may be recommended that a skin excision be carried out to correct this, either at the same time as the liposuction, or as a second procedure.
 This is most likely in the abdomen, after pregnancy or weight loss, the buttocks or the neck.
 A tummy tuck procedure following liposuction is one option.

 Finally, dimples and wrinkles of the skin – sometimes called cellulite – will not be improved by liposuction.

 If you are interested in having liposuction surgery, Mr Wilson will invite you to a consultation where he will assess your body and then talk you through the changes he recommends.

-A narrow metal tube is inserted through a small incision in the nearby skin.
-It is attached to a strong vacuum pump, which is drawn back and forth within the area of excess fat.
+Liposculpture is performed by inserting a narrow metal tube through a small incision in the nearby skin.
+The tube is attached to a strong vacuum pump, which is drawn back and forth within the area of excess fat.
 The process removes tunnels of fat leaving the small blood vessels and nerves intact.
-The skin will then retract.

 You can expect considerable bruising which will be uncomfortable and at times painful.
 The larger the area treated the greater it will be.
 The discoloration of this bruising will usually last for about a month, but the lumpiness and swelling of deep bruising can take up to six months to disappear.